ajpelu/dp_dispersantes/text/datapaperv1.md

 ![Figure 4](/figures/plot_time_records.jpg)

 *Figure 4: Temporal coverage of the dataset.
 For each taxon (y-axis) the temporal coverage is showed including a point.
-Point size is proportional to monthly records of a taxon.*
+Point size is proportional to monthly records of each taxon.*